-Sac High is using its fiscal resources received in the 2021-22 school year in accordance with the plans the school developed.
+PS7 is using its fiscal resources received in the 2021-22 school year in accordance with the plans the school developed.
 Scholar, staff and family safety is a high priority to ensure that scholars are educated consistently in the classroom with qualified teachers in place.
 St. HOPE Public Schools has several staff engaged in maintaining health and safety at the site level with regards to students and staff including, ensuring PPE and testing supplies are adequate and maintaining facilities to ensure cleaning and sanitizing are done regularly.
 Additional funding has supplemented general funds to assist in these areas.
+PS7 has also continued to increase the number of staff that can provide services to students.
+The school psychologist, an additional education specialist and additional teaching assistants are providing direct services to scholars.
+This is in support of the school's LCAP which provides for teaching assistants and monitoring students with specific learning disabilities to increase academic success.
+This includes expanding staffing to support the potential increase in students with Individualized Education Plans (IEPs) that may be a result of lost learning time.
+Similarly, the school will have the capacity to increase support for the Student Success Team (SST) process and be able to provide additional levels for Tier 2 interventions.
 Within the LCAP, the school identified expanding learning opportunities as an additional strategy to support struggling students and ESSER III funds have allowed the school to expand those opportunities as learning loss mitigation will be an issue for years to come.
 And finally, the ongoing pandemic has brought out new issues that were originally identified - additional technologies, additional materials (i.e., for students who are at home quarantined but need to continue learning) and the ongoing price increases of items such as this have been offset by the additional funding.